When it comes to sports betting, every decision counts, including the ones you make without even realising it.

 The “Accept All Odds Movement” feature in betting refers to an option that allows bettors to automatically accept any changes in odds that occur after they place a bet but before it is confirmed.
 This feature is used in fast-paced betting markets, such as live sports betting, where odds can change rapidly.

-Here’s how it works:
+Here’s how it works in full:

 -